Gino Vistosi Blue & Pink Discs Chandelier

 The sole survivor of the original founders, Luciano, dedicated himself to research and glass sculpture until his death in 2010.

 Links (external links open in a new window)

 More info about the history of the Vistosi company can be found on their website: www.vistosi.com/company/history

 Biography of Luciano Vistosi on the Murano Glass Museum website

 Inexhibit: The sculpture of Vistosi at the Murano Glass Museum

 Murano glass blowing Wikipedia

 Mazzega 1946 – Today’s name of AV Mazzega

-This is how this chandelier looks like without turning on the lights.
+This is how this chandelier looks like when not lit.